understandable-machine-intelligence-lab/Quantus/README.md

   <!--* **Symmetry**:-->
   <!--* **Dummy**:-->
   <!--* **Input Invariance**:-->

+Additional metrics will be included in future releases.

 **Scope.** There is a couple of metrics that are popular but have not been included in the first version of this library.
 Metrics that require re-training of the network e.g., RoAR (Hooker et al., 2018) and Label Randomisation Test (Adebayo et al.,  2018) or rely on specifically designed datasets/ dataset modification e.g., Model Contrast Scores and Input Dependence Rate (Yang et al., 2019) and Attribution Percentage (Attr%) (Zhou et al., 2021) are considered out of scope of the first iteration.